 It feels like that game where you have to find the dice under a whole

 lot of little cups.
 But the hands of the magician you’re playing against move so fast that the die keeps showing up exactly where it shouldn’t; or not showing up, exactly where it should.
 If you see what I mean?

 Luckily the guy who wrote The Shack whispered in my ear, “God’s a verb” and someone else whispered in my other ear, “The soul’s a verb.”

 And my ego, trying to put two and two together, (are you a noun or a verb) whispered in another ear (?), “I’ll have none of this.
 I’d much rather be a nun than a verb.
 Then at least I’ll have habits and things that help me see the edges of what I’m defending.”

 (Fortunately my 3rd ear doesn’t listen to my ego too much anymore.)

 Did I say third ear?

 Yes, didn’t you know?
 You have one too.
 And it’s a lot bigger than your 3rd eye.

-But mainly it’s for listening to your inner voice.
-(That’s why no need for your nipples to be shaped into earlobes.)
+But mainly this inner ear is for listening to your inner voice.
+That’s why no need for your nipples to be shaped into earlobes.

 Ears are actually at the center of a lot of what happens on this planet.